deniz-icin/aws-ssm-lister/README.md

 # aws-ssm-lister

-This project list all SSM parameters and their contents in AWS.
+This project lists all SSM parameters and their contents in AWS.

 ### How to use?